katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 stems from keeping this same simplicity but for a more complex problem, the fan-out.

-Let's say that now we want 30 concurrent task executors.
+Let's say that now we want 30 concurrent workers.
 With the previous design that is not quite possible because we would have something like this: